Connect with others who understand.

 How Can You Check for Swollen Lymph Nodes?

-Lymph nodes are located symmetrically on both sides of the body.
+Lymph nodes are located symmetrically on both sides of the body, meaning they’re in the same spots on the left and right sides.
 You can check your lymph nodes by gently feeling the area, moving your fingertips in a circular motion.
 An enlarged lymph node may feel firm and about the size of a grape or pea.

 What Should You Do if You Notice Swollen Lymph Nodes?